zeroc-ice/ice-demos/cpp98/IceStorm/replicated2/README.md

-This demo demonstrates how to configure and deploy IceStorm in a replicated fashion without using IceGrid.
+This demo demonstrates how to configure and deploy [replicated IceStorm instances][1] without using IceGrid.

 To run the demo, start the three IceStorm replicas.
 In three separate
 windows: